borntofrappe/game-development/02 Breakout/Breakout 11/README.md

 score
 ```

-One line for the player name, one for actual score.
+One line for the name of the player, one for actual score.

-When reading the data, the idea is to then produce a table, where each pairing occupies a key.
+When reading the data, the goal is to then produce a table, where each item collects a high score.

 ```lua
 highscores = {